 Associations have different kinds of meetings with different notice requirements for each and different rights that attach to the meetings.
 They can be divided into three distinct types:

 a.
 Open Meetings.
-Members can attend to observe the board conduct business.
+Members can attend to observe the board conduct business (either in-person or virtual meetings).

 - Regular (scheduled same day each month; requires 4-days' notice)